lbl-camera/fvGP/README.md

 ## Credits

-This package uses the hgdl package of David Perryman and Marcus Noack
+This package uses the hgdl package of David Perryman and Marcus Noack.